gerdm/gerdm.github.io/content/posts/bocd-beta-bernoulli/index.md

 ```

 ## An example: flipping coins with fixed probability
+Let's explore the idea of sequential Bayesian updates with a practical example.
-Suppose that the following sequence of coin tosses is observed in order:
+Suppose we observe the following sequence of coin tosses,
+where the true (but unknown) probability of heads is fixed at 0.3:
 ```
 1, 0, 0, 1, 1, 1, 1, 0, 1, 0, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0,
 0, 0, 0, 0, 1, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 1, 0, 0, 1, 0, 0,